A song you love is on a workplace radio or public speaker and someone starts singing to it, destroying your listening pleasure!

 “I Have ADHD”

-What about other people with attention deficit disorder?
 Don’t you think that your singing along to a playing song impedes their ability to concentrate on the music?

 Lorra Garrick has been covering medical, fitness and cybersecurity topics for many years, having written thousands of articles for print magazines and websites, including as a ghostwriter.
 She’s also a former ACE-certified personal trainer.